rien/rien.maertens.io/content/cv.md

 address: Adm.
 Ronarch straat 11, 8600 Diksmuide, Belgium

 description: >
     Student Computer Science at Ghent University with a creative mindset and a calm personality.
-Interested in the Web as a whole (web development, security, servers, networking, ...), Unix, Free and Open Source Software, and programming languages.
+Interested in research, the Web, security, cryptography, quantum computing, Unix, and Open Source Software.
 Leisure activities: presiding a student society focussed on Computer Science, representing my fellow students in student councils, and enjoying being creative on stage.

 experience_work:
     - function: Teaching Assistant